SkyeRiches/Procedural-Solar-System/README.md

 - Implement a system to allow a user to click on a planet during run time and modify key values, such as; mass, radius, temperature and terrain roughness.
 The camera should also focus on that planet and follow it in its orbit whilst it is selected

 # Current-Progress
-https://www.youtube.com/watch?v=XNZyV56nFJc
+- The planet terrain generation has been completed
+- Newton's law of universal gravitation has been implemented in a separate scene using our solar system as a model to test it as seen here: https://www.youtube.com/watch?v=XNZyV56nFJc
+- A basic free-cam has been developed to allow for movement around the scene